laurenmbeatty/MyRetail/README.md

 - `npm run lint` - Linting with eslint
 - `npm run format` - Format with prettier 💄
 - `npm run build` - Build the application for production 🏗️
 - `npm run deploy` - Runs the build script and deploys to surge.
-Ship it! 🛳️ `
+Application is currently running at [http://fretful-company.surge.sh](http://fretful-company.surge.sh).
+Ship it! 🛳️
+  `

 ### Tech Stack